gyorilab/emmaa/doc/reports/askee_month10_report.rst

 approaches ranging from small human-defined models written in simple English to large fully automatically assembled models from up to hundreds of thousands of publications.
-There is a special set of challenges associated with models build automatically from source knowledge as follows:
+There is a special set of challenges associated with models built automatically from source knowledge as follows:

 - Several EMMAA models are very large, making simulation impractical.
 - EMMAA models that are automatically assembled from literature and